rafael-bork/ML-group-project/README.md

 The app we invision will not only efficiently run our models, but also have many interactive features to maintain our user interest and encourage more plant species data collection.

-The general app mockup:[TreeID Mockup](https://www.figma.com/proto/1MRog059spgtR5YowEPqV0/Tree-Identification-App?node-id=43-651&t=vg3GLL8wQU89YUPa-1&starting-point-node-id=43%3A651)
+The general app mockup: [TreeID Mockup](https://www.figma.com/proto/1MRog059spgtR5YowEPqV0/Tree-Identification-App?node-id=43-651&t=vg3GLL8wQU89YUPa-1&starting-point-node-id=43%3A651) (If this link doesn't work consult the app_mockup.md file)